nestordemeure/kd_optimization/readme.md

 This is a blackbox optimization algorithm that partition the space using a [kd-tree](https://en.wikipedia.org/wiki/K-d_tree) and performs the search using [Monte-Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).

+Note that **this algorithm is an experiment** to see wether a particular combinaison of methods would make an efficient black-box optimization algorithm.

 ## Algorithm

 ### Implementation